V: Advancement Alternatives

 • Allowing unconventional tools or materials to be used for the task.

 Comparable Challenge – The honor that goes with the rank needs to be deserved, and it needs to mean the same thing over time.
 We want all Scouts that earn a rank to have been challenged in a way that is fair to everyone who earns that rank; past, present, and future.
 The challenge of advancement for Scouts with special needs is to be fair.
 As all parents know “fair” is not always “the same as for everyone else”.
 Even “challenge” is difficult to measure because it could mean different things in different circumstances, such as required strength/skill, level of effort, amount of time needed, or the quality of the product made.
-So if we assume the objective of alternative requirements is to make a rank about as hard for a Scout with a disability to earn as it is for a typical Scout, there will always be a devil in the details.
+So, if we assume the objective of alternative requirements is to make a rank about as hard for a Scout with a disability to earn as it is for a typical Scout, we will always have to think through the details.

-Life is Harder for a Scout with a Special Need or Disability – The defining attribute of a special need or disability is that the condition makes ordinary life more difficult.
+Life is Harder for a Scout with a Special Need or Disability – The defining attribute of a special need or disability is that the condition makes ordinary life more difficult than for others.
 What will vary is which life functions are harder and by how much.
-It is good for an evaluator to remember that such a Scout may have had a much harder time than other Scouts just doing the regular requirements that he or she could complete.
-While there is no provision in the Guide to Advancement for “life-learning credit” or to simply waive requirements, it might not be fair to make an alternative requirement take as much effort as the original requirement would for a typical Scout.
-An evaluator is encouraged to look at the entire body of work of the Scout relative to his or her specific disabilities when considering alternative requirements and badges.
+It is good for an evaluator to remember that such a Scout may have had a much harder time than other Scouts just doing the regular requirements that they were able to complete.
+While there is no provision in the Guide to Advancement for “life-learning credit” or to simply waive a requirement, it might not be fair to make an alternative requirement take as much effort as the original requirement would for a typical Scout.
+An evaluator is encouraged to look at the entire body of work of the Scout relative to the specific disabilities when considering alternative requirements and badges.

 PROCESSING REQUESTS FOR EXCEPTIONS

-The Guide to Advancement does not dictate specific procedures for reviewing requests for alternative requirements or remaining a Scout beyond the typical age limit[2], nor does this Inclusion Toolbox.
+The Guide to Advancement does not dictate specific procedures for reviewing requests for alternative requirements or allowing a person to remain a Scout beyond the typical age limit[1], nor does the Inclusion Toolbox.
 While that allows for flexibility for councils to create processes that work best for them, the processes your council uses need to be thought out in advance and codified.
 It is important for the users of your evaluation system (members of your council) to be able to know what the steps are, what documentation and forms they will need, who their points of contact are, how long to expect to wait for answers, and how they can appeal a decision if it comes to that.
 Having an organized and consistent process makes it easier for applicants to accept the decisions that are made.
-It is also important for the council professional staff to have access to and understanding of these processes so they can respond to questions quickly and accurately.
+It is also important for the council professional staff to have an understanding of these processes so they can respond to questions quickly and accurately.

-Document Limitations – While certain documents are mentioned in the Guide to Advancement to be submitted to request an exception to regular advancement or age; these documents have limitations and may not be enough by themselves for a proper evaluation.
-The BSA annual health and medical record (AHMR or “medical form”) was designed for different purposes than documenting a disability and does not have much space for explanations.
+Document Limitations – Certain documents are mentioned in the Guide to Advancement to be submitted to request an exception to regular advancement or age, but these documents have limitations and may not be enough by themselves for a proper evaluation.
+For example, the Scouting America annual health and medical record (AHMR or “medical form”) was designed for different purposes than documenting a disability and it does not have much space for explanations.
 Statements from health professionals will likely use specialized terminology that may be unfamiliar to you.
 Some of the supporting documents will be written by people that are unfamiliar with the Scouting program and therefore may misunderstand what the Scout would be asked to do.

 Subject Matter Expertise – The Guide to Advancement recommends getting help from subject matter experts when evaluating individual requests for exceptions[2].
 It is preferable to have an advisor that has good knowledge of the effects of the disabilities and good knowledge of the Scouting program.

-However, they are also councils that have yet to form a Special Needs & Disabilities Committee.
+However, there are also councils that have yet to form a special needs & disabilities committee.
 The evaluators still need subject matter knowledge to put the requests into proper context, even if they do not have ready access to experts.
 This is one reason why Modules H through S of the Inclusion Toolbox were created.
 These modules describe different special needs and disabilities in the Scouting context and can give more insight.

-Face to Face Meetings – The most straightforward way to get to know the Scout and the effects of the disabilities is to have a face-to-face meeting(s) with the Scout, his or her family, and the unit leader.
-This is allowed or encouraged by the Guide to Advancement in sections 9.0.4.1(3), 10.2.2.2, and 10.2.2.3, but is not required.
+Face to Face Meetings – The most straightforward way to get to know the Scout and the effects of the disabilities is to have a face-to-face meeting(s) with the Scout, the family, and the unit leader.
+This is allowed or encouraged by the Guide to Advancement in sections 9.0.4.1(2), 10.1.2.5, and 10.1.2.6, but is not required.
 The style of such a meeting would typically be similar to a Board of Review (BOR), with a parent or advocate present to help the Scout and the evaluators communicate.
 Like a BOR, we do not want to test or retest the Scout, but to get to know the Scout.
 Unlike a BOR, the evaluators may also want to ask questions of the caregivers for the Scout.

 REGISTRATION BEYOND THE AGE OF ELIGIBILITY

-The criteria for RBAE are explained in detail in the Guide to Advancement Section 10.1.0.2 and do not bear repeating here.
+The criteria for RBAE are explained in detail in the Guide to Advancement Section 10.2.0.0 and do not bear repeating here.
 RBAE is not appropriate for most special needs or disabilities.
-RBAE is used when a Scout or potential Scout’s intellectual capability is much different from his or her physical age.
+RBAE is used when a Scout or potential Scout’s intellectual capability is very different from the physical age.
 RBAE by itself is not sufficient to ensure that the Scout, or the other Scouts in the unit, can be well served by the Scouting program.
-The challenge is that a Scout with these disabilities is usually living life on two levels at once.
-The Scout is living as an adult in many ways and is being supported and trained to be as independent in his or her living as possible.
+The challenge is that a Scout with these disabilities is usually living life on two or more levels at once.
+The Scout is living as an adult in many ways and is being supported and trained to be as independent as possible.
 In this sense, a Venturing program may be the best match for the Scout.
 On the other hand, the Scout is functioning in a more child-like way in terms of intellectual pursuits and having fun.
 In that sense, the activities associated with Cub Scouting or Scouts BSA may be more appropriate.
 This combination of needs is difficult to meet in a traditional unit.
-Though not a formal part of the RBAE approval process, the committee that considers the request for RBAE status is in a good position to counsel the Scout and family and help put them in touch with a unit that will fit their needs well.
+Though not a formal part of the RBAE approval process, the committee that considers the request for RBAE status is in a good position to counsel the Scout and the family and help put them in touch with a unit that will fit their needs well.

 HANDLING APPEALS